-Substantial Amendment #3 was presented to County Council, during their regularly scheduled meetings on Tuesday August 28th and approved seeking HUD approval for this amendment in a public vote.
+Substantial Amendment #3 was presented to County Council, during their regularly scheduled meeting on Tuesday, August 28th and approved seeking HUD approval for this amendment in a public vote.
 Accordingly, a 15-day public comment period was advertised to run from Thursday August 30th through Thursday September 13th.